 While it may be a bit heavy for a hiking trip, you’ll find it’s fantastic for a road trip, hunting or kayaking trip, and backpacking.
 Also, if you’re looking for a sleeping cot that’s low enough to use in a bivy tent or under a tarp for the ultimate backpacking experience, this would be perfect for you.

 It’s also compact enough that you’ll be able to store it in your car or in any cupboard at home.
 After all, you never know when you could have unexpected guests that arrive and may need to sleep on the cot.

-If you’re looking for a lightweight cot that offers a bit more comfort, you can always look at the KingCamp Lightweight Camping Cot with the Sleeping Pad surface.
+If you’re looking for a light-ish cot that offers a bit more comfort, you can always look at the KingCamp Lightweight Camping Cot with the Sleeping Pad surface.
 If you’re worried about weight, this will allow you to leave your sleep pad at home.
 All you have to do is inflate the pad on the cot.

 Should you find yourself camping in an area that’s damp or the temperature drops suddenly, the inflatable pad can offer more protection by insulating body heat more effectively.

 It has a 2-in-1 nozzle to inflate and deflate the pad.
 This cot is slightly heavier at 5 pounds 8 ounces, is also 6’ 3” x 2’ 1” x 4.7” in size, and costs a bit more.
 You can use it for backpacking, road trips and camping.